NoiseControllers/ogars-bots-blocker/README.md

 And this will scan On Connect all those who connect to your server.

 And will not allow to connect on server more than 1 time. on the same time // To Stop Powerups.
+When i say "will disallow.." that doesn't mean will disallow you to re'join on server till you die in game. isn't needed to wait you can refresh page as much as you want you will be able to connect directly in a sec. but how this work o.O ?! well open 2 tabs on chrome and on botch try to connect your server. u'll see what i'm talking.

 Will block old browser version. // To Stop PolarsBots.